jgriffith23/hackbright-skills-ds2/CS-DataStruct-2-Part1.md

 [4]       [2]
 ```

-Since both lists are now single-element lists, they can bem merged:
+Since both lists are now single-element lists, they can be merged:

 ```
 [2, 4]